Hollywood Movies Filmed in Kauai

 King Kong (1976)— Insiders claim that with his remake of the 1933 original, Dino De Laurentiis was trying to outdo Jaws by producing an even bigger-budget action-horror-adventure.
 Starring Jeff Bridges and introducing a 26-year-old Jessica Lange, the film was shot on the breathtaking Na Pali Coast, Tunnels Beach and Makana Mountain.
 And though it was visually spectacular, few critics went ape over it.

 Raiders of the Lost Ark (1983) — George Lucas’ beloved blockbuster starring Harrison Ford was shot in some of the most remote areas of Kauai while other locations are readily accessible to curious film buffs.
 Though the rope that Indiana Jones famously swung over the Hule’ia Stream has been reduced to rotted shreds, it is still visible.
+The movie’s opening shots were filmed on the Huleia River and Kipu Ranch, by Steven Spielberg.
 Some nice folks have even tied on a fresh rope if anyone’s up for taking the plunge Indy style.

 Body Heat (1981) — (Spoiler alert!)
 At the end of this steamy plot twister directed by talented storyteller, Lawrence Kasdan, Kathleen Turner’s conniving character reclines contentedly on Tunnels Beach — her idea of paradise.
 Was it worth crushing William Hurt’s character to get there?
 It does look awfully nice . . .